wccalvin/blog/content/posts/cpp-first-step.md

 To execute a C++ program,
   - we need to write a program
-  - we need to know how to execute a compiler (with a inherent process of choosing a compiler and editor)
+  - we need to know how to execute a compiler (with an inherent process of choosing a compiler and editor)

 ## Compiler and Editor